swavyxltd/mos-live/docs/COMPLETE_USER_FLOW.md

-# Complete User Flow: From Organization Creation to Parent Login
+# Complete User Flow: From Organisation Creation to Parent Login

 ## Overview
-This document traces the complete flow from when an organization is created (from a lead) all the way through to when a parent account is logged in and active.
+This document traces the complete flow from when an organisation is created (from a lead) all the way through to when a parent account is logged in and active.

 ---

-## Phase 1: Organization Creation & Admin Setup
+## Phase 1: Organisation Creation & Admin Setup

-### Step 1: Owner Converts Lead to Organization
+### Step 1: Owner Converts Lead to Organisation
 **Location:** `/api/owner/leads/[id]/convert`

 **What Happens:**